-Contemporary grotesque wares, edgy ceramics, confrontational clays, provocative porcelains all conjuring up a mud mayhem designed to demand your attention.
+Contemporary grotesque wares, edgy ceramics, confrontational clays, provocative porcelains all conjuring up a mud mayhem designed to command your attention.
 Challenging times can trigger artistic impulses where more audacious creativity seeks an outlet and the market readily responds.
-Disturbware that can be unnerving, sometimes humorous, maybe illuminating, possibly ugly and even brilliantly conceived or just so original you are taken aback by the level of creativity and innovation.
+Disturbware that can be unnerving, sometimes humorous, maybe illuminating, possibly ugly or even brilliantly conceived and just so original you are taken aback by the level of creativity and innovation.
 Art pieces of protest that are deliberately antagonistic to make a poignant statement so the message gets through.
-Ground breaking art whose time has arrived to announce a new direction or an artist indulging some fantasy or expressing a personal narrative and strong convictions.
+Ground breaking art whose time has arrived to announce a new direction or an artist indulging some fantasy or expressing a personal narrative with strong convictions.
 Edgy arts cover many possibilities.

 I enjoy seeing the works of the following ceramic artists for their edgy narratives and styles expressed with originality, spontaneity and pure abandon.

 Michael Lucero, California